commonsensesoftware/more-rs-di/guide/src/guide/registration.md

+{{#include links.md}}

 # Service Registration

 ## Service Descriptors

-The foundation of the entire crate revolves around a `ServiceDescriptor`.
+The foundation of the entire crate revolves around a [`ServiceDescriptor`].
 A descriptor describes the following about a service:

 - The service type
 - The implementation type